Aniksaha-ui/google-clone-frontend-final/README.md

 This application is clone of google contact.

- - Register System -A user can register in his account.Admin give a authentication otp in his email.Then user can set his password.
+ - A user can register in his account.Admin give a permission and send otp and a link to set his password in his email.Then user can set his password.

  - A user can login using his set email and password.
  - After login, A user can add his contact and also see the contacts.